The Hoover Sentinels

 The 30-minute program initially aired on Sunday evenings at 10pm and later on Sunday afternoons at 5pm.
 In 1934-35 it was in the top ten of the highest-rated radio programs.

 The program's vocalist was contralto Ernestine Schumann-Heink, who also was heard on Enna Jettick Melodies.
 In 1934, she also did a 15-minute Sunday evening series for Gerber's baby food.

+Guest stars on the program included pianist Rudolph Ganz, dancer Irene Castle McLaughlin, and violinist Albert Spalding.

 When The Hoover Sentinels came to an end in 1935, the 5pm timeslot was taken over by The General Motors Hour.